-The applicant is not proposing a land division with this land use application, therefore lot shape, size, and lot line configuration standards do not apply.
-The submitted Site Plan demonstrates that the proposed buildings are entirely located on the Property.
+The applicant is proposing a land division with this land use application, therefore lot shape, size, and lot line configuration standards do apply.
+The attached Tentative Partition Plat demonstrates that Parcels 1 and 2 meet MU-I zone dimensional standards, and the side lot lines run at right angles to Medical Center Drive and Franzen Street as far as practicable.
+The submitted Site Plan indicates that the proposed buildings are located entirely on Parcel 1.